martimy/clab_yang/README.md

 # Model-Driven Network Managment with gNMIc and YANG

-The objective of this lab is to configure Nokia SR Linux routers using gNMIc interface and YANG models.
+A hands-on lab environment for configuring Nokia SR Linux routers using gNMIc and YANG models on Containerlab.

+## Prerequisites

+- Docker
+- Containerlab
+- gNMIc
+- Basic YANG/gNMI knowledge

 ## How to Navigate and Use This Repo